wfdudley/R2A15218FP_R2A15220FP_Arduino_library/README.md

 The parts have six (6) 21 bit registers, and use a funny serial scheme, so not SPI or I2C.
-Data bits must be valid on the rising clock; data line must be low at fall of clock EXCEPT FOR the 24th bit, in which case data line must be high at falling clock, which latches the 24 bits into the appropriate register.
+Data bits must be valid on the rising clock; data line must be low at fall of clock <b>except for</b> the 24th bit, in which case data line must be high at falling clock, which latches the 24 bits into the appropriate register.
 Register address is the last three bits of the 24 bit stream.
 There is no chip select pin, so this must be a